 Tilt: None <-> Tilted

-Select the cursor shape from the [File] menu > [Preferences] > [Cursor].
+The cursor shape displays the brush size as default, but can be changed via [File] menu > [Preferences] > [Cursor].

 Choosing the color